Does Medicare Cover Chiropractic Care?

 Medicare only pays for one type of chiropractic procedure and only if it’s used to treat a condition called subluxation — when one or more of the vertebrae in your spine are out of position.
 Medicare Part B will cover manual manipulation of your spine if a doctor determines it’s medically necessary.

-In these cases, Medicare will pay 80 percent of the Medicare-approved cost of the procedure.
-You will be responsible for the remaining 20 percent of the bill after paying your Part B deductible — $233 in 2022.
+In these cases, Medicare will pay 80% of the Medicare-approved cost of the procedure.
+You will be responsible for the remaining 20% of the bill after paying your Part B deductible — $226 in 2023.

 Does Medicare Advantage Cover Chiropractic Care?